gabrielkimbio2-lgtm/Fashion-Blog-first-/README.md

-# Fashion-Blog-first-
+# Fashion-Blog
-First HTML Code
+Created my first blog file using HTML5 code.
+Used basic HTML elements and attributes